MobileNativeFoundation/XCLogParser/docs/JSON Format.md

 - `errors`: the list of errors.
 - `swiftFunctionTimes`: Optional.
 If the step is a `swiftCompilation` and the app was compiled with the flags `-Xfrontend -debug-time-function-bodies` it will show the list of functions and their compilation time.
 - `fetchedFromCache`: For a `detail` step, `true` indicates that the file wasn't processed nor compiled but fetched from Xcode's internal cache.
 For a `main` or `target` step, `true` indicates that all its sub steps were fetched from cache, `false` that at least one sub step was proccesed or compiled.
+- `compilationEndTimestamp`: Timestamp in which the actual compilation finished.
+For a Target this could be before `endTimestamp` because in the new Xcode Build System linking can happen way after compilation.
+- `compilationDuration` Actual duration in seconds of just the compilation phase.
+In a Target this could be significant shorter than the `duration`.

 When possible, the `signature` content of `detail` steps is parsed to determine its type.
 This makes it easier to aggregate the data.